-Early Childhood Special Education, Master of Arts
+Early Childhood/Early Childhood Special Education, Master of Arts

-The Masters of Arts program in Early Childhood and Early Childhood Special Education (EC/ECSE) is designed to prepare outstanding early childhood educators to meet the unique educational needs of children from birth to age 8.
+The Master of Arts program in Early Childhood and Early Childhood Special Education (EC/ECSE) is designed to prepare outstanding early childhood educators to meet the unique educational needs of children from birth to age 8.
 This program is designed to develop a range of specialized skills for individuals who work in classrooms and community-based settings with children who are at-risk and their families.
-At the end of the program, candidates may earn either a Master’s degree or a non-degree licensure in ECSE or both ECSE and EC.
+At the end of the program, candidates may earn either a master’s degree or a non-degree licensure in ECSE or both ECSE and EC.

-The program supports 6 sets of Early Childhood standards as well as Early Childhood Special Education standards for the promotion of intervention in inclusive settings through the birth to age 8 age range.
+The curriculum supports six sets of early childhood standards as well as early childhood special education standards for the promotion of intervention in inclusive settings through the birth to age 8 age range.
 Sample courses include: Typical/Atypical Early Child Development; Curriculum and Instruction in Early Childhood; Applied Assessments in Early Childhood Research and Policy in ECSE; and Practicum Experience.

 Additionally, due to small class sizes (maximum 20-25 students per course) faculty maintain a high level of personal interaction with the students.

 Get Most Of Your Tuition Paid For!

 If you live in a rural or mountainous region in Colorado you may be eligible to have over 85 percent of your tuition and fees paid for through a U.S. Department of Education grant.
 You can earn your MA through the fully online program or the hybrid program (weekend classes and online).
 Rural and mountainous regions are in great need of well-qualified EC/ECSE professionals, so the grant is paid back by just working in one of these high need areas.

 The EC/ECSE master’s program consists of 30 credit hours of coursework and up to six credit hours of practicum experience.The program is designed for working professionals and the courses are offered in three formats: